 Station Allocation

-You will be informed of your allocated Fire Station location, which could be anywhere within the Humberside Fire and Rescue Service boundary and may not be close to your home address, during the initial training course.
+You will be informed of your allocated Fire Station location, which could be anywhere within the Humberside Fire and Rescue Service boundary and may not be close to your home address, at the end of the course.